Drop Pi – Water Droplet Photography with Raspberry Pi

 About the Author:

-By day I’m a senior embedded Linux software engineer working with Emutex Ltd, an Embedded Software Solutions company in Limerick Ireland.
+By day I’m a senior embedded Linux software engineer.
 In my spare time, I take pictures, and play with gadgets and technology.

 Twitter: https://twitter.com/climberhunt @climberhunt